Best 7 Tips to keep Web Servers Secure

 Developers have to focus on the technological aspects of the operation, which sometimes make them blind to the vulnerabilities of their applications, the people who use them, as well as the malicious software and hackers lying dormant waiting to exploit their every vulnerability.
 However, the world within their lab and outside looks quite different.
 So it is important that they acquaint themselves with the real-life threats that are around when it comes to security.

 Knowing the malicious attacks possible would help them design security measures to keep their web applications safe and secure by limiting vulnerabilities.
-There should be a guide of all the security measures developers must adhere to.
+There should be a guide to all the security measures developers must adhere to.
 Taking stock of the quality of your software regularly would help ensure that the developers are implementing these security measures.

 5. Allow specific permissions and privileges